ietf-wg-procon/2418bis/draft-ietf-procon-2418bis.md

 Internet Draft, and advance it to RFC as appropriate.

 Goals and Milestones:
+For this working group, milestones are enabled with monthly dates.

 May 98    Issue first Internet-Draft on service framework Jul 98    Submit framework ID to IESG for publication as an RFC.